indranil143/Real-or-AI-Generated-Face-Detection/README.md

 ## ✨ Future Improvements

-* **Comprehensive Comparison:** Perform a direct, controlled comparison of both models on the same test set to quantify the performance difference.
 * **Dataset Expansion:** Train both models on larger and more diverse datasets.
 * **Hyperparameter Tuning:** Optimize hyperparameters for both model architectures.
 * **Explore Other Architectures:** Investigate other cutting-edge CNNs, Vision Transformers, or specialized deepfake detection methods.